-A. This account shall only contain funds derived from the management of property for others and shall be clearly identified as a property management trust account.

-- C. Deposits from tenants shall be placed in a property management trust account.
+- A. This account shall only contain funds derived from the management of property for others and shall be clearly identified as a property management trust account. - B. All funds received by the qualifying broker shall be deposited into the property management trust account prior to any disbursements.
+Once deposited, the qualifying broker may then disburse funds as specified in the management agreement. - C. Deposits from tenants shall be placed in a property management trust account.
 Deposits may be held in a property management trust account or may be disbursed to the owner as specified in the property management agreement and agreed to by the tenant. - D. Commingling of funds is not permitted.
 No funds may be deposited in a property management trust account that are not received in connection with a managed property except as provided for in 16.61.23 NMAC (Exceptions to commingling). - E. Property ledgers.
 When the property management trust account contains funds from the rental or lease of more than one property, separate accounting records shall be maintained on each property.
-[16.61.24.11 NMAC Rp, 16.61.24.8 NMAC, 1-1-2012; A, 1-1-2014]